 100 Fuqua Drive

 Durham, NC 27708

-Aaron Chatterji, Ph.D. is the Mark Burgess & Lisa Benson-Burgess Distinguished Professor at Duke University’s Fuqua School of Business and Sanford School of Public Policy.
+Aaron Chatterji, Ph.D. is the Mark Burgess & Lisa Benson-Burgess Distinguished Professor at Duke University’s Fuqua School of Business and a professor at the Sanford School of Public Policy.
 He previously served as a Senior Economist at the White House Council of Economic Advisers (CEA) where he worked on policies relating to entrepreneurship, innovation, infrastructure and economic growth.
 Chatterji is a Research Associate at the National Bureau of Economic Research and was previously a visiting Associate Professor at The Harvard Business School.

 Chatterji works at the intersection of academia, public policy and business, investigating the most important forces shaping our economy and society.
 His academic work has been published in the top journals in strategic management, economics, finance and organizational studies and he has received several awards for his research, including the 2017 Kauffman Prize Medal for Distinguished Research in entrepreneurship, the Rising Star award from the Aspen Institute, and the Strategic Management Society Emerging Scholar award.

 His new book, co-authored with Michael Lenox, is “Can Business Save the Earth?”
 (Stanford University Press).

 Chatterji has won multiple teaching awards at Duke, both for his teaching in the core curriculum and electives.
 He is a frequent keynote speaker and experienced facilitator who has worked with top companies in finance, healthcare, technology, energy, retail, and sports.